mousepawmedia/devdocs/network/source/admin/accounts.rst

   to be working on.
 Technically, they can join these later, but being members automatically can save a lot of time and confusion.

-..
-NOTE:: It can be confusing for a new user to be blocked from accessing a
+..  note:: It can be confusing for a new user to be blocked from accessing a
     repository because they aren't a project member.
 In general, it's just good practice to add new users to their expected projects.